jackpoll4100/PowerBox4e/README.md

 ### To Roll a Power

+Note: For however many weapons you have added to your character sheet, each power/weapon combo will appear in the dropdown.
+You simply need to select the one that matches the weapon you are wanting to use when there are multiple options.

-1) Select the power you want to use from the dropdown above the file selector (You can type with the dropdown open to search/filter to the power you want).
+1) Select the power (or power/weapon combo if there are multiple) you want to use from the dropdown above the file selector (You can type with the dropdown open to search/filter to the power you want).
 2) Hit the "Use Power" button.

 This will automatically roll the power and display it in full in the chat.